jerboa88/gitmojito/README.md

 Contributions, issues, and forks are welcome.

+## License
+This project is licensed under the MIT License.
+See [LICENSE](LICENSE) for details.

+This project is not affiliated with GitHub or Gitmoji.

 ## 💕 Funding

 Find this project useful?
 [Sponsoring me](https://johng.io/funding) will help me cover costs and **_commit_** more time to open-source.